electron/rfcs/text/0013-save-restore-window-state.md

 The algorithm would be simple two step approach:

 **Calculate new bounds:**
-This step invovles checking if the window is reopened on the same display by comparing the current work_area to the saved work_area, setting minimum height and width for the window (100, 100) if it's too less, ensuring proper fallback behaviour for when window is restored out of bounds or with overflow
+This step involves checking if the window is reopened on the same display by comparing the current work_area to the saved work_area, setting minimum height and width for the window (100, 100), ensuring proper fallback behaviour for when window is restored out of bounds or with overflow
 There are some tricks we can use from [WindowSizer::AdjustBoundsToBeVisibleOnDisplay](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/ui/window_sizer/window_sizer.cc;drc=0ec56065ba588552f21633aa47280ba02c3cd160;l=350)

 **Set window state:**